MEDICAL ALERT ALARM

 What is a Medical Alert Alarm?

-A medical alarm is designed to alert of an emergency requiring urgent attention and to beckon assistance from medical personnel, or nominated emergency contacts.
+medical alarm is designed to alert of an emergency requiring urgent attention and to beckon assistance from medical personnel, or nominated emergency contacts.

 Another name for a medical alarm is Personal Emergency Response System (PERS) or medical alert.